Become a Member Donate Login

 Intro to Gelli Plate Printing [50]

 The Gelli plate is a wonderful tool for creating monotypes simply.
 With stencils, stamps, and transparent paints, as well as some planning, complex artwork results.
 Explore color theory and composition and enjoy using your own "printing press."
 Collage techniques will also be covered.
-Students must provide their own Gelli plate (8 inches x 10 inches or larger) and other materials.
+Students must provide their own Gelli plate and other materials.

 Instructor: Mary Holland